nienkedekker/Front-Trends-2017/README.md

 # Chris Wright: Changing the layout game
 We've been using tables and floats (shout-out to clearfix) to make layouts.
 We make the craziest hacks to come up with solutions for features we do not yet have.
 And these hacks have become features, or influenced them.
 Hacks are our desire paths.
 Some hacks are brilliant, some hacks are dirty.
 Intrinsic ratio is a unique, brilliant hack (block padding is relative to the width of the element).
 Dirty hacks tend to be about browser isolation and they don't tend to last.

 Layout is the most hacked area on the web.
-Are declarative grids our saviour?
+Are declarative grids our savior?

 `fr`: fraction unit.
 1fr is one "fractional unit", which is a way of saying "the remaining space in the element". https://www.w3.org/TR/css3-grid-layout/#fr-unit